lazarzivanovicc/gpt2/README.md

 Provided simple function for top k sampling

-Work in progress - the final goal is to implement full pre training
+Work in progress - the final goal is to initialize new weights and pretrain the model